cran/dgpsi/README.md

 > ```r
 > dgpsi::init_py()
 > ```

+## Research Notice
+This package is part of an ongoing research initiative.
+For detailed information about the research aspects and guidelines for use, please refer to our [Research Notice](https://github.com/mingdeyu/dgpsi-R/blob/master/RESEARCH-NOTICE.md).

 ## References
 > [Ming, D. and Williamson, D. (2023) Linked deep Gaussian process emulation for model networks. arXiv:2306.01212](https://arxiv.org/abs/2306.01212)